Integrality of Volumes of Representations: On the continuity of the volume of a representation

+We begin with some preliminaries.
 Let $G$ be a locally compact group, $\Gamma<G$ a lattice and $L$ a locally compact group.
 We denote by $\mathrm{C}_\mathrm{b}(X)$ the continuous bounded real valued functions on a topological space $X$.
 We define a map \bqn